Mère-Bi

-Mère-Bi is a 2008 documentary film about Annette Mbaye d'Erneville by her son, director Ousmane William Mbaye.
-The first Senegalese female journalist, she was deeply involved in the development of her country.
+Mère-Bi is a 2008 Senegalese documentary film about Annette Mbaye d'Erneville by her son, director Ousmane William Mbaye.
+As the first female journalist of her country, Annette was deeply involved in the development of her country.
 Both an activist and a non-conformist, she fought for the emancipation of women from the beginning.
 She divided her life between France, where she studied, and Senegal, where she returned in 1957, sensing that independence was on its way.